 The resolution of 5120×1440 is designed to let the monitor replace multiscreen setups.
 I will have the same space as if I had two 27″ monitors side by side.
-The setup will however be less complicated with less cables to arrange, like power cables, hdmi cables etc.
+However, the setup will be less complicated, with fewer cables to arrange, like power cables, HDMI cables, etc.

-The monitor features a built-in USB type-C docking station allowing for one-cable connection from the computer.
-Peripherals like keyboard, mouse, ethernet cable and usb devices are then connected directly to the monitor.
-By connecting my laptop to the USB-C cable, I am all set to work while my laptop are being recharged at the same time.
+The monitor features a built-in USB type-C docking station, allowing for a one-cable connection from the computer.
+Peripherals like keyboards, mice, ethernet cables, and USB devices are connected directly to the monitor.
+By connecting my laptop to the USB-C cable, I am all set to work while my laptop is being recharged simultaneously.

-The builtin KVM-switch allows you to use two computers witch the monitor sharing keyboard, video and mouse (kvm) with a simple klick of a button to switch between sources.
+The built-in KVM switch allows you to use two computers with a monitor-sharing keyboard, video, and mouse (KVM) by simply clicking a button to switch between sources.

-The monitor does also support MultiView which allows for the two connected computers to be projected to each part of the monitor at the same time.
+The monitor also supports MultiView, which allows the two connected computers to be projected onto each part of the monitor simultaneously.

-The monitor is relatively big, and the box is even bigger (1308x384x553mm, 21,5kg).
-Place the package on a flat surface where you have some space to unpack.
+The monitor is relatively big, and the box is even bigger (1308x384x553mm, 21.5 kg).
+Place the package on a flat surface where you have some space to unpack it.